 11. Agricultural Grants For Females

-Agricultural grants that are awarded under state and federal agricultural programs are also available to women farmers.
+Farming grants that are awarded under state and federal agricultural programs are also available to women farmers.
 The USDA offers the Farmer and Rancher Development Program (BFRDP) to new farmers and ranchers to provide financial assistance.
 Here, eligible candidates may receive up to $700,000 per project.

 You can apply for different grant programs depending on your location and business goals.
 They are such as